What is your role as a parent at PALS?

 - Complete the requirements of one job assignment per child enrolled.

-- Serve as a member on one committee (e.g. graduation, family picnic, Dad’s Day)
+- Serve as a member on one special committee (e.g. Graduation, Family Picnic, Dad’s Day)

 - Attend the general/parent education meeting once a month.
 This meeting begins with parent education (an expert in some field, often child development, giving us some useful knowledge as parents), and then we go over co-op business such as curriculum, fundraisers, mom's night out and field trips.